CyberAgentAILab/cmaes/README.md

 #### Separable CMA-ES [4]

 sep-CMA-ES is an algorithm which constrains the covariance matrix to be diagonal.
-Due to reduce the model complexity, the learning rate for the covariance matrix is reduced.
+Due to the reduction of the number of parameters, the learning rate for the covariance matrix can be increased.
 Consequently, this algorithm outperforms CMA-ES on separable functions.

 <details>